 We're committed to resolving complaints whenever possible through our complaints procedures.
 If we can't resolve a matter satisfactorily, you may be able to refer your complaint to the Financial Ombudsman Service.

 If you make a complaint we'll send you a leaflet explaining the Financial Ombudsman Service.
-The leaflet is also available on request or you can contact the Ombudsman directly using the information below.
+The leaflet is also available on request or you can contact the Ombudsman direct:

 Financial Ombudsman Service